Best Mariana Tek alternative for boutique studios

 - Favourite-spot data per client (clients see the same default reformer on Junocal from day one)

-- Apparatus history per client (surfaces on the day-of staff PWA roster)
+- Apparatus history per client (surfaces on the day-of staff roster)

 - Term-based course cohorts with their schedules, intake, and refund rules